jselfridge/SetupBBB/README.md

         cd SetupBBB/

-        echo “TEST=/heres/another/test” >> ~/.bashrc

-Here is what happens behind the scenes
+Here is what happens behind the scenes:
 1. Passwords (debian and root) are changed to “BBB*”
+2. Environment variables are set (#SLOTS/$PINS/$PINGROUPS)